jguida941/assembly-notes/notes/assembly-practice-add-subtract.md

 # b lives in -12(%rbp)
 movl $4, -12(%rbp

-# Move the value 2 into  c's memory slot.
+# Store the value 2 into c's memory slot.
 movl $2, -8(%rbp)

+# movl -16(%rbp) which is a and holds 10, to the eax %register
 movl -16(%rbp), %eax

+# movl -12(%rbp) which is b and holds 4, to the edx %register
 movl -12(%rbp), %edx

 addl %edx, %eax

 movl -8(%rbp), %edx